-Although minor issues were noted, the inspection conducted in Fall 2014 did not identify any major deficiencies in the asphalt pavement that affect the safety and operations of 183A.
-Longitudinal cracking along joints and lane lines, fatigue cracking and transverse cracking were identified as the most common deficiencies along northbound and southbound frontage roads (see pictures below).
-However, the northbound and southbound frontage roads were in the process of being repaved during the inspection, so many of these deficiencies will have been addressed at the time of this report.
-New asphalt pavement sections include the northbound and southbound frontage roads from RM 1431 to approximately 1000 ft. north of San Gabriel Parkway, excluding sections at 183A and Scottsdale Drive.
-These sections at Scottsdale drive were repaved in 2012 with the construction of 183A Phase II, and are in good condition.
+Although minor issues were noted, the inspection conducted in Fall 2015 did not identify any major deficiencies in the asphalt pavement that affect the safety and operations of 183A.
+There was chipped curb and longitudinal cracking at many of the transitions from asphalt to concrete pavement on ramps (see pictures below).
+It should be noted that the northbound and southbound frontage roads from RM 1431 to approximately 1000 ft. north of San Gabriel Parkway, excluding sections at 183A and Scottsdale Drive, were repaved in the Fall of 2014.
+The sections at Scottsdale drive were repaved in 2012 with the construction of 183A Phase II, and are in good condition.